mparchment/salsabil-io/src/content/blog/hanbali-fiqh.md

 - *Al-Iqna’* by Musa b.
 Ahmad al-Hajjawi

 It must be read with its commentary Kashaf al-Qina’ by al-Buhuti.
 This book, along with Daqa’iq Uli al-Nuha, are the reference points for finding the madhab’s relied-upon opinion.
 When they disagree, the latter is usually given precedence since it was written later, and if one of these two texts is unclear on an issue, the other is used to explain it.
-One should also reference Hashiyat al-Khalwati.
+One should also reference *Hashiyat al-Khalwati*.

 - *Al-Kafi* by Ibn Qudamah al-Maqdisi